kevlar-kt/kevlar/docs/index.md

   NP --> ARES
 ```

 The idea is of a flow of attestations.
 You initialize the package through its entry class, passing to it your settings (what you cant to check for), and then you can go ahead and start requesting attestations.
-An attestation can either be Clear (passed) or Failed (non passed), according to your detection settings.
+An attestation can either be Clear (passed) or Failed (non-passed), according to your detection settings.

-There may be one or more types of attestation you can request, and you can choose what you want to to give granular control and run efficiently.
+There may be one or more types of attestation you can request, and you can choose what you want to give granular control and run efficiently.

 Under the hood, each package will call its implementations and run those checks against the operative system/current app, but you'll eventually get an `Attestation` back, so you only have to check whether it is clear or not.

 ## Use Cases
-Common use cases for security environment checks are applications managing sensitive resources, such as in-app purchases and subscriptions, costly server-side resources or APIs, financial transactions, and anything that has value which gets managed through your app/client.
+Common use cases for security environment checks are applications managing sensitive resources, such as in-app purchases and subscriptions, costly server-side resources or APIs, financial transactions, and anything that has a value that gets managed through your app/client.

-Ideally you should request an attestation whenever your client wants to verify the status of the security environment before proceeding to the action that has value.
+Ideally, you should request an attestation whenever your client wants to verify the status of the security environment before proceeding with the action that has value.

 Kevlar is a sort of guard statement for those actions.

 ## Accuracy
 This tool is meant to be an approximate form of environment analysis and estimation.
-It covers a large amount of attack vectors and does a good job at it.
+It covers a large number of attack vectors and does a good job at it.

 This does not mean that it is unbreakable.
 You can find more details in [philosophy], but essentially
-it is a level 0 protection which can be removed by manually reverse engineering your app.
+it is a level 0 protection that can be removed by manually reverse engineering your app.

 [philosophy]: pages/overview/philosophy.md